 For a positive safety culture to exist and develop, learning from past experience, incidents and mistakes is a crucial component in any safety system.
-A review/evaluation of the safety management of all of Aldercar High School educational visits by the Visit Leaders on a regular basis will take place.
+A review/evaluation of the safety management of all of the Aldercar High School's educational visits by the Visit Leaders, EVC and Headteacher on a timely basis will take place.
 This should include a review of incidents, near-misses and accidents.